-- 16. Members are required to comply with the Protocol for Relationships between Assembly Members and Assembly Staff, which has been approved by the National Assembly. - 17.
-The key principles are that relationships between Members and staff should be professional and based on mutual respect, and that the relationship between Members and staff should have regard to the duty of staff to remain politically impartial when carrying out their duties.
+11. All staff of the National Assembly for Wales (Assembly Commission staff) are bound by Staff Code of Conduct, whilst Welsh Assembly Government Staff continue to be bound by the Civil Service Code.
+Members should at all times, in their dealings with the staff of these bodies, respect the principles of both Codes.
+Relationships between Members and staff should be professional and based on mutual respect, and Members should have regard to the duty of staff to remain politically impartial when carrying out their duties.